Codehouze/commit_on_blockgames/README.md

-# List of commit on Blockgames task and Description
+# List of commit and Description

 ## Task 1